In some ways, discovering the art of welding is a contradictory experience.

 What’s more, if the area is to be painted, having a clean and smooth base will allow the coating to bond better.

 Before I was into welding, I always wondered how ‘fire’ could work underwater to weld metal together.
 Luckily, I now know.
-It’s not fire.
+It’s not fire, but electrical currents.

 There are two types of underwater welding.

 This method involves creating a sealed ‘chamber’ around the area to be welded.
 It is then filled with a gas mixture, relevant for breathing at that depth.

 The welder does not, therefore, need to wear diving equipment.